Frequently Asked Questions

 - 3 points for correctly picking if a petition gets granted

 - 1 point for correctly picking if a petition gets denied

-- 5 points for correctly picking the call for the Solicitor General
+- 5 points for correctly picking a call for the Solicitor General

 - 5 points for correctly picking a summary reversal

-- 3 points for correctly picking the petition will be held
+- 3 points for correctly picking how the petition will be held

 Tie Breaker: Student teams will be asked to predict the total number of days from the date that the first merits case is argued to the date that it is decided.
 The date that the case is argued, the date that the case is decided, holidays and weekends are all included in the total number of days.
 In the event of a tie, the winning student team whose prediction is closest to the number of days that it took to decide the case will win the prize.
 If there is a tie in the outcome of the tie breaker question, all winning student teams who tied in the tie-breaker question will evenly share the prize.

 Team captains will choose all picks from dropdown menus in the Predictions tab.